jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 Before joining GovAI, I was seconded to the UK Cabinet Office to support their work on AI regulation, and interned at DeepMind’s Public Policy team.
 I also helped found the Legal Priorities Project, where I'm still a board member, and worked as a Consultant at KPMG Law. <br>

-I'm a PhD candidate in law at Goethe University Frankfurt, supervised by Professor Tobias Troeger.
+I'm also doing a PhD in law at Goethe University Frankfurt, supervised by Professor Tobias Troeger.
 I hold a law degree from Heidelberg University and studied economics at the University of Zurich.

 ![Jonas Schuett](/jonasschuett.jpg "Jonas Schuett")